Gustavo Mioto: Personal life

 In September 2018, he started dating digital influencer Thaynara OG.
 The relationship came to an end in August 2019.
 In January 2020, the couple resumed dating after four months apart.
 In August 2020, the end of the relationship was confirmed.
+In June 2023, Mioto's relationship to Ana Castela became public.

 Career

-2012–16: Fora de Moda and Ciclos
+2012–2016: Fora de Moda and Ciclos

 Gustavo Mioto started playing the guitar at the age of 6 and soon enrolled in a music conservatory in his hometown.
 At the age of 10, he composed “É Você Quem Vai Chorar”, his first song.
 Still at that age, he started posting videos of his songs on YouTube and playing at parties of friends and acquaintances in the city.
 At the age of 13, he joined the band Oxigênio from São José do Rio Preto, with the aim of gaining experience, meeting a much more demanding audience.
 The band toured Brazil doing shows at proms, Hawaii, country and 15th birthday partys.

 In 2012, he entered the studio to record his first album entitled Fora de Moda by the Play Mix label, which had as its only single his first working song "Ela Não Gosto de Mim".
 In January 2014, she released "Eu Gosto de Você" as a single, featuring singer Claudia Leitte.
 The song spent weeks among the most played on the best radio stations in the country.

 In October 2014, he recorded his first DVD entitled Ciclos in his hometown Votuporanga, which featured guest appearances by singers Luan Santana, Cristiano Araújo and the duo Bruninho & Davi.
 The DVD was released in June 2015 on the main digital platforms and stores throughout Brazil and had the singles "Lembra" and "Mãos Ao Alto Coração".
 After the launch of the DVD, Gustavo gained space in the media, participating in several television programs.
 On 15 March 2016, he released the clip for "3 da Manhã", which featured actress and blogger Flavia Pavanelli.
 The single was among the 15 most played on radio stations across the country.

 In November 2016, he released the song "Impressionando os Anjos" on radio stations of Brazil.
 The song was among the most played songs in the country, ranking 1st on the Hot 100 of Billboard Brasil.